Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 What Are Canonical Tags?

-Canonical tags help signal to search engines which version of a page should be considered the “official” one.
-When you’ve got multiple pages with similar content, using a canonical tag on each duplicates page directs search engines to the primary one.
+Canonical tags help signal to search engines which version of a page should be considered “the “one.
+If you have multiple pages with similar content, using a canonical tag on each duplicate page directs search engines to the primary one.
 This helps consolidate the ranking power of similar pages.

-For instance, say you’ve got two URLs that present the same product.
+For instance, u have two URLs that present the same product.
 One URL might be a filtered version.
-By adding a canonical tag pointing to the main product page, you guide Google, telling it, “Hey, this is the one to pay attention to!”
+By adding a canonical tag pointing to the main product page, you guide Google, telling “it “, He “, this is the one to pay attention to.

 Auto Page Rank can assist you in identifying which pages require canonical tags.
 Its tools scan your site, highlighting duplicate content issues and suggesting canonical solutions to help you strengthen your SEO strategy.